 A donor file will include all donors to the organization based on their past donation history.
 With donor history, donors are associated with an average gift size – and direct mail messaging can be tailored to that gift size.

 Many organizations will reach out to wealthy individuals, foundations and other organizations for large gifts.

 Major gift campaigns are largely conducted on a one-to-one basis with an organization’s representative reaching out to potential donors by phone and in-person, but it can also include a highly personalized direct mail communication.

-A donor file will also include lapsed donors – past donors who have not donated in several years.
+A donor file will also include lapsed donors – past donors who have not donated in specific number of years.
 Occasionally, a non-profit will target this subgroup with direct mail hoping to bring them back into the fold.

 Even with the best effort, many donors move on after a period of time – so every organization needs to have a program in place to replace those donors.